SPECIAL CALL FOR P-12 PRESENTERS & TEACHER-AS-RESEARCHER AWARD

 The Thomas F. Donlon Memorial Award for Distinguished Mentoring was established in 2000 in recognition of Tom’s long and valued contributions to NERA, particularly as a mentor to so many colleagues.
 Since then the award has been presented annually to NERA members who have demonstrated distinction as mentors of colleagues by guiding them and helping them find productive paths toward developing their careers as educational researchers.

 The practice of mentoring in education has been going on for centuries and most of us can name a person who helped us move our careers along by being more than just a friend or colleague.
 That person may have been an advisor in developing your research agenda or perhaps brought you to NERA for the first time after suggesting that you might be ready for a conference presentation.

 At this time nominations are again being sought for this annual award.
 Nominees must be NERA members and may be nominated by any member(s) of NERA to whom they served as mentors.
-If you would like to see a member of NERA who was your mentor be recognized for his/her contributions to your success, send your nomination to Lisa Keller via email at email@example.com by July 1, 2016.
+If you would like to see a member of NERA who was your mentor be recognized for his/her contributions to your success, send your nomination to Deborah Bandalos via email at firstname.lastname@example.org by June 30, 2017.
 In addition to the nomination letter, all nominations must be accompanied by at least three letters of support indicating the ways in which the nominee distinguished him/herself as a mentor.
 Up to five separate letters of support can be sent for each nominee.
-The award will be presented at the 2016 NERA conference.
-Please contact Thanos if you have any questions about the Donlon Award or the nomination process.
+The award will be presented at the 2017 NERA conference.
+Please contact Deborah if you have any questions about the Donlon Award or the nomination process.